krakensecuritylabs/canisecure/README.md

 ## Contributing

 1. Create a new Markdown file inside the `_guides` folder.
-You can duplicate the existing `_template.md` file for an existing model.
+You can duplicate the existing `_template.md` file.

 * `description`: A sensible description of the guide.